awu0403/seaqa-openapi-test/reference/introduction.md

 ---
 title: Introduction
+category:
+  uri: uri-that-does-not-map-to-658bc87fd352d6004fe43f8f
+slug: introduction
+content:
+  excerpt: >-
-excerpt: This is the reference for the SeaQA API.
+    This is the reference for the SeaQA API.
 On this page you will find everything you need to use the SeaQA API.
-category: 658bc87fd352d6004fe43f8f
-isReference: true
-slug: introduction
 ---

 The SeaQA API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.